-We want to hear your stories and opinions about what is being done well, and what should change within the education system.
+We want to thank all of you who shared their stories and opinions about what is being done well, and what should change within the education system.

 “We’re not hippy rejects, we home school because there was no other option."
 Some families in New Zealand choose to home school for philosophical reasons, but many others are home schooling because the education system cannot support them.
 There are no accurate statistics around this, and it … [Read More...] about Lucas and Stephen: Home Schooling

 "Funding learning support is a matter of priorities."
 Berhampore School in Wellington has prioritised learning support in a way that demonstrates how a well-funded system could support all children to success, says principal Mark Potter.
 “The current system is financially deficient.
 For … [Read More...] about Mark Potter: Funding

 "Teacher aides need to be trained to be effective."
 The role of teacher aide is de-centralised, de-profesionalised, low paid and legally requires no training or experience, but Lower Hutt based TA Maryann Hainsworth says she couldn’t do her job without specialist vocational knowledge.
 “I … [Read More...] about Maryann Hainsworth: Professional Development